News

 Its practical mechanism is logic folding, a circuit reorganization technique intended to shorten computation pathways, compress signal routing, and extract more efficiency from each transistor.

-According to the source, this optimization spans the full stack, from device physics and circuit topology to system-level integration.
+this optimization spans the full stack, from device physics and circuit topology to system-level integration.

 Huawei said that chips designed under Tau Law could reach transistor densities equivalent to 1.4nm process technology by 2031, reframing what a process node means as traditional geometric scaling plateaus.